-The spicy, herbaceous, crisp, and grounding Manuka essential oil shares similar benefits with Tea Tree essential oil, but differs with more attractive, milder, earthy, calming, sweet and subtle honey notes.
-Manuka essential oil has wonderful antibacterial, antiviral, and anti fungal properties.
+Manuka essential oil has a spicy, herbaceous, crisp and grounding aroma.
+It shares similar benefits with Tea Tree essential oil, but differs with more attractive, milder, earthy, calming, sweet and subtle honey notes.
 Most people prefer the aroma of Manuka over Tea Tree and describe it as a more pleasant and soothing aroma.

 100% v/v pure of Manuka essential oil.

-Pleasant, calming, grounding, soothing, spicy, herbaceous, sweet, fresh, earthy
+Pleasant, calming, grounding, soothing, spicy, herbaceous, sweet, fresh and earthy.

 Manuka Essential Oil Benefits

-Calming, assists relaxation, grounding, soothing, freshening, earthing, deodorising, relief for stress, relief for high pressure workers, switching off from pressure situations, soothes hypertension.
+Offers relief for stress, great for high pressure workers, and for switching off from pressure situations.
+It also helps to soothe hypertension.

 Blend Manuka Essential Oil with

-Try blending with Blue Cypress Essential Oil, Eucalyptus Australiana Essential Oil, Lemon Myrtle Essential Oil, Eucalyptus Peppermint Gum Essential Oil, Rosalina Essential Oil, Northern Sandalwood Essential Oil, Tea Tree Essential Oil.
+Try blending with it with Blue Cypress Essential Oil, Eucalyptus Australiana Essential Oil, Lemon Myrtle Essential Oil, Eucalyptus Peppermint Gum Essential Oil, Rosalina Essential Oil, Northern Sandalwood Essential Oil, Tea Tree Essential Oil.